stfalcon-studio/ChatKit/README.md

+#ChatKit for Android

-#### ChatKit - is a library designed to simplify the creation of UI for such a trivial task as chat, which have flexible possibilities for styling, customizing and data management.
+ChatKit - is a library designed to simplify the development of UI for such a trivial task as chat.
+It have flexible possibilities for styling, customizing and data management

 <p align="center">
 <img src="images/HEADER.png">